 In the sections that follow, we investigate the nonlinear dynamics of the IAZA reaction mechanism (3) by comparing its behavior with the well characterized dynamics of the MM reaction mechanism (2).
 This is accomplished in consecutive steps.
 First, the phase-plane geometry of the IAZA reaction mechanism is inspected and compared to the MM reaction mechanism.
 Then, the dynamics of both reaction mechanisms are numerically simulated and analyzed via scaling arguments.
 We derive a quasi-steady-state (QSS) rate law that can be utilized to estimate the relevant kinetic parameters of the IAZA reaction mechanism through initial rate experiments.
 We also derive the conditions for the validity of QSSA, and discuss its range of applicability in experiments.
 Finally, we estimate the timescale for the completion of the zymogen activation that is valid when the QSSA holds; this has practical implications for calorimetry enzyme assays experimental design and interpretation.
-The results reported in this work can be applied to other zymogen reaction mechanisms, and serve as a preliminary foundation for the analysis of the reversible reaction, as well as the two-pathway mechanism proposed by Fuentes [15].
+The results reported in this work can be applied to other zymogen reaction mechanisms studied by Fuentes, García-Moreno, Valero, Varón and co-workers, such as the two-pathway mechanism in [15].